icon

 Discover Mayfairsilk Today →

-fibre Characteristics and Physical Properties
+Fibre Characteristics and Physical Properties

 Tussah silk has a coarser texture and thicker strands, giving it a more organic, matte finish compared to the refined smoothness of mulberry silk.

-Production and Processing Differences
+Production and Processing

 Mulberry silk cocoons are raised under controlled conditions to preserve filament length, resulting in ultra-smooth, luxurious silk prized for its quality and softness.